Carl Bradford: Professional career

+Pre-draft

 Scouts commented that Bradford played "with urgency" and was quick to the ball.
 They also commented that he flashed playmaking ability and was an explosive tackler with great hands.
 They stated that he had great instincts and the athleticism to drop back in coverage.
 He also had good leaping ability.
 Additionally, scouts discussed he had a short frame and got caught up on blocks.
 They also commented that Bradford got locked down by large blockers when they get hands on him.
 He was criticized for his lack of pass-rushing moves.
 Overall, he was believed to be an undersized college defensive end who would be an outside linebacker in a 3–4 defense.
 Bradford was believed to be best used on an aggressive pass rushing team.

 Green Bay Packers

-Bradford was selected in the fourth round (121st overall) by the Green Bay Packers in the 2014 NFL Draft.
+Bradford was selected in the fourth round (121st overall) by the Green Bay Packers in the 2014 NFL draft.
 He believed he would be drafted in the second round.
 He stated he's "always been a sleeper..." and would do what he needed to do to get noticed.
 Bradford listed his biggest challenge as learning to drop back into coverage.
 He stated when he first got to Green Bay, his head "was spinning" and that the way the Packers played was like a "foreign language" to him.
 On May 16, 2014, he signed a contract with the Packers.
 In his rookie season, Bradford was inactive for every game.

 He was released by the Packers during final team cuts on September 5, 2015.
 On September 7, 2015, Bradford was signed to the Packers' practice squad, where he spent the entirety of his second season.
 He was re-signed by the Packers after the season ended on January 18, 2016.

 For the second straight season, Bradford was released by the Packers during final roster cuts.
 He was signed to the Packers' practice squad two days later.
 On November 19, 2016, Bradford was promoted from the practice squad to the active roster.
 He was released on December 17, 2016.

 San Francisco 49ers

-Bradford was claimed off waivers by the 49ers on December 19, 2016.
+Bradford was claimed off waivers by the San Francisco 49ers on December 19, 2016.

 On February 27, 2017, Bradford signed a one-year tender with the 49ers.
 On May 2, 2017, Bradford was waived by the 49ers.